gundalow/ansible/docs/docsite/rst/network_getting_started/first_inventory.rst

 servers

 As your inventory file grows, you can ease maintenance by moving the `vars` sections into YAML files of their own, called `group_vars` - this is highly recommended.
 Name each group_vars file after the group it describes and save it in a directory called `group_vars`.
 In this case, you would create a file called `group_vars/leafs` and another called `group_vars/spines`.
+For more details on building inventory files, see :doc:`the introduction to inventory<../intro_inventory>`.